 Alternatively, the people at your car repair shop could determine that your car needs a more serious speaker upgrade.
 Either way, they’ll know where and how to procure and install the materials you need.

-Why You Shouldn’t Let Your Car Speakers Rattle With Bass
+Why You Should Fix Your Rattling Car Speakers

 When you’re listening to music in your car, you want to make it sound as good as possible.
 Naturally, having a rich lower frequency range is a part of that equation.
 However, it’s not enough to turn the dial up to eleven.
 In any case, that can often get you in trouble with the law.